Skip to main content

 LIPS REPL session in Terminal

-By default, splash screen is shown you can hide it with option -q.
+By default, splash screen is shown you can hide it with option -q (for quiet).
 If you're using bash you can create an alias:

 alias lips='lips -q'